-Throughout this manual you will see the words WARNING and CAUTION.
-Please pay special attention to this information, as it could affect your safety as you assemble and ride your bike.
+Throughout this manual you will see this symbol A and the words DANGER, WARNING and CAUTION.
+Please pay special attention to information where these words or symbols appear, as it affects your safety as you assemble and ride your bike.